kranthiyelaboina/Trovo/README.md

 | **AI/ML**           | TensorFlow, LLAMA (Large Language Model), Scikit-learn             |
 | **Other**           | SSH, Git, Heroku (optional)                                        |

-This architecture allows Trovo to scale seamlessly, leverage serverless functions (Lambda) for on-demand tasks, and use advanced analytics (Redshift, Glue) to deliver personalized recommendations.
+This architecture ensures scalability, security, and seamless integration with bank APIs, adhering to PCI-DSS compliance and RBI guidelines.

 ---

 ## Local Setup

 Follow these steps to run Trovo on your local machine.
+The React frontend is bundled with the server, so you only need to run the application from the root folder.

 ### 1. Prerequisites

 - **Node.js** (v16+ recommended)
-- **npm** or **yarn**
-- **TypeScript** (installed globally or via devDependencies)
+- **npm** (installed globally)
-- **Database**:
-  - Either provision AWS Aurora
+- **Database**: AWS Aurora (preferred) or local MongoDB
-  - Or use a local MongoDB (if your local config is set to MongoDB)

 ### 2. Clone the Repository